yingyil06/aspect/cookbooks/kinematically_driven_subduction_2d/doc/kinematically_driven_subduction_2d.md

 We can monitor the temperature evolution, however, by tracking the root-mean-square (RMS) temperature and the isotherm depth using two plugins called "composition_trms_statistics" and "isotherm depth".
-To this end, we add the postprocessors ’temperature statistics’ and "isotherm depth" to the prm file.
+To this end, we add the postprocessors "composition RMS temperature statistics" and "isotherm depth" to the prm file.
 The RMS temperature is tracked over the subducting plate (comprising BOC_SP, SHB_SP, thermal_SP) and the whole domain over time.
 And the isotherm temperature to be